Nonlocal degenerate parabolic hyperbolic equations on bounded domains

 where the limit holds by the boundary integrability of Proposition \ref{prop: boundaryIntegrability}.
 The second expression on the right-hand side of \eqref{eq: secondPartOfL2CanBeTurnedIntoTrace} is more tricky.
-First, recalling that $\bu$ and $\bv$ is the same function and differ only in their arguments (they depend on $(t,x)$ and $(t,y)$ respectively) we compute
+First, since $\bu$ and $\bv$ is the same function and differ only in their arguments (they now depend on $(t,x)$ and $(t,y)$ respectively) we compute

 where $L_{b(\overline{u}^c)}$ is a local Lipschitz constant of $b(\overline{u}^c)$.
 As the integrand of the previous integral is globally nonnegative, we expand the domain of integration to attain an upper bound.
 Ignoring the factor $L_{b(\overline{u}^c)}/2$, the previous integral is then bounded by